 Year 7 students will be the first to get their PIN numbers.
-When your son/ward is due to switch to the new system he will be issued with his own PIN number which he must take responsibility for.
+When your child is due to switch to the new system they will be issued with their own PIN number which they must take responsibility for.
 Until that time the lunch cards can still be used.

 Parent Pay will still be in operation for accounts to be topped up online.
 Students can still top up their accounts on site with cash.

 Free school meals

 Your child may be entitled to free school meals.
 Even if your child does not wish to eat free school meals, but is entitled to them, it's worth applying because for each child entitled to free school meals the Academy could receive funding of £1,300 per year to help with tuition, resources, coaching and extra assistance.
 Find out if your child is entitled to free school meals.

 Your child may be able to get free school meals if you get any of the following:

 - income-related Employment and Support Allowance

 - support under Part VI of the Immigration and Asylum Act 1999